 Our framework controls trajectories using a depth-based warping-and-repainting strategy.
 First, a depth-prediction network estimates camera poses and depth maps $(\mathbf{P}_q, \mathbf{D}_q)$ from single image ${\mathbf{I}}$ or image sequence $\{\mathbf{I}_q\}_{q=1}^N$ via a function $f:\{\mathbf{I}_q\}_{q=1}^N \rightarrow \{\mathbf{P}_q,\mathbf{D}_q\}$.
 Next, a warping operator $\mathcal{W}$ uses these estimates to project a source frame $\mathbf{I}_{src}$ with depth $\mathbf{D}_{src}$ from pose $\mathbf{P}_{src}$ to a target pose $\mathbf{P}_{tar}$.
 This yields a partial target view $\mathbf{I}'_{tar}$ and a validity mask $\mathbf{M}_{tar}$ indicating visible pixels:

 The resulting warped frames and masks guide the VDMs along the target poses $\mathbf{P}_{tar}$.
 This guidance is limited to regions visible in the source views.
-With these preliminaries, we use this trajectory control to guide video generation in VDMs.
+With these preliminaries, we use trajectory control to guide video generation.